NFL betting tips: NFC Divisional Round preview and best bets

-Matt Temple-Marsh previews the NFL Divisional Round where Philadelphia Eagles, or should that be Saquon Barkley, are awarded a confident vote.
+Matt Temple-Marsh previews the NFL Divisional Round where all eyes will be on that man Saquon Barkley once again.

 NFL betting tips: NFC Divisional Round